Installation

 Note

-It is recommended to run Kraken external to the cluster ( Standalone or Containerized ) hitting the Kubernetes/OpenShift API as running it internal to the cluster might be disruptive to itself and also might not report back the results if the chaos leads to cluster’s API server instability.Note
+It is recommended to run Krkn external to the cluster (Standalone or Containerized) hitting the Kubernetes/OpenShift API.
+Running it inside the cluster might be disruptive to itself and may not report results if the chaos leads to API server instability.Power Architecture (ppc64le)

-To run Kraken on Power (ppc64le) architecture, build and run a containerized version by following the instructions given
+To run Krkn on Power (ppc64le) architecture, build and run a containerized version by following the instructions

 here.